-1. Everyone wants happiness in our lives.
-The more the merrier they say.
-How does happiness play a big part of our life?
+1. Everyone wants happiness in life.
+The more the merrier they say!
+How does happiness play a part in our lives?

 I am glad you ask.
 Most people think of happiness as “feeling great” and that’s indeed an experience of which we can never get enough.
 Happiness is much more to me.
 It’s my answer to all of life’s questions, miracles, and conundrums.
 Life goes up and down, and I want to be present with everything it brings.
 I want to show up as a complete person, engage with an open heart and mind, with my senses open, feelings available, thoughts flexible, and my actions in alignment with the way of life.
 Life is big, so it needs a big response.
 I say “Yes” to whatever life throws at me, whether it feels good or bad, whether I want it or not, whether it gives me pleasure or pain.

-2. What is the different between the mind resting and the mind having thoughts?
+7. What is the difference between the mind resting and the mind having thoughts?

 Mind resting usually doesn’t mean to have no thoughts, but to slow down thoughts and give each thought less meaning.
 Resting is going into the body and allowing things to be as they are.
 When I rest my mind, I grant myself not to compete and worry, not to regret and doubt.
 I grant myself to respond to life as a whole instead of to the little pieces I make life out to be.
 I let go of my categories, of what’s right or wrong, what’s useful or not, who’s beautiful or ugly.
 I go with “what is” instead of what I want life to be.
 I am letting myself be okay with the world the way I find it.